 On the contrary, smaller companies stand to benefit from the cost savings and enhanced services delivered through hosted VoIP.
 Smaller businesses tend to rely on mobility for their employees, and VoIP services provide the flexibility and scalability that traditional land line services just can’t deliver.
 Additionally, hosted VoIP enables smaller businesses to level the competitive playing field by allowing them to provide excellent customer service with lower operational costs.

 Don’t let misinformation prevent you from taking advantage of the many benefits that hosted VoIP has to offer.
 Switching to hosted VoIP could end up being the best decision you make for your business.

 Posted on June 13, 2013 by Paul Hammond

 In a battle between hosted PBX and traditional, on-premise PBX, which business phone system would come out victorious?
-There are several factors that business owners should consider before coming to that conclusion.
+Finding the value that suits your business the best should include consideration of these factors before coming to that conclusion.

 Cost – Hosted VoIP allows you to pay a flat subscription rate that is all-encompassing.
 It covers equipment, IT support and any maintenance you may need for your business phone system’s upkeep.
 You will never run into any surprises when it comes to pricing.
 With an on-premise PBX, business owners won’t have to deal with recurring payments, but they do need to take into account a higher set-up cost, hardware expenses and ongoing maintenance and operational fees.